“When two consultants get together, it’s usually a joyful conversation”

-So I, I just gotta jump in real quick.
-Um, and this, this completely relates, but, um, cause we think about design thinking for nonprofits and you say when you ask people what they need, it’s ah, you’re often not getting the answer you want and I’ll share with you, uh, when you ask nonprofits, and I’ve done some work with associations that work with nonprofits.
+So I just gotta jump in real quick.
+And this, this completely relates, but, cause we think about design thinking for nonprofits and you say when you ask people what they need, you’re often not getting the answer you want and I’ll share with you, when you ask nonprofits, and I’ve done some work with associations that work with nonprofits.
 When you ask nonprofits what they need, the number one thing is always money.
-But that’s not, that’s not really, that’s not really the question you asked.
-You didn’t ask could you use more money and cause there’s all these other things that result in you having more money.
+But that’s not really the question you asked.
+You didn’t ask could you use more money and cause there are all these other things that result in you having more money.
 Sorry, I had to jump in there.

 Carol Hamilton (34:50)

 Right.
-And um, you know, so yeah, when I, I often use the, those, uh, you know, if you had a magic wand and are there are three things that you could change with your organization?
-Um, if they say time and more time and more money, um, I say, okay, I’m going to give you three more wishes because everybody thinks, uh, and, and, and so they’re not, you know, uh, they’re not as key while they are key obviously, but they’re not, you know, what, what else can we think about?
-So it’s really about looking at those different iterations of, of, and different prototypes and then it testing with the people that you might do that with as soon as possible.
-Uh, rather than, you know, spending a lot of time and resources, um, to build out something as, as a pilot, which has been usually kind of the smallest size that that has been typical in the nonprofit sector.
+And you know, you know, if you had a magic wand and are there are three things that you could change with your organization?
+If they say time and more time and more money, I say okay, I’m going to give you three more wishes because everybody thinks that and, so they’re not as key while they are key obviously, but they’re not, you know, what, what else can we think about?
+So it’s really about looking at those different iterations of and different prototypes and then it testing with the people that you might do that with as soon as possible.
+Uh, rather than, you know, spending a lot of time and resources, um, to build out something as, as a pilot, which has been usually kind of the smallest size that has been typical in the nonprofit sector.